marriusco/liveimage/README.md

-# LIGHTWEIGHT CAMERA MOTION DETECTION, TIME LAPSE and WEB
+# LIGHTWEIGHT CAMERA MOTION DETECTION,
+#  TIME LAPSE and WEB CAM

+### Streams live right into the  IMG HTML element  &lt; img src='http://liveimage_ip:port/?live' / &gt;.
+### Acceessible direct from browser without additional web server. http://IP:PORT/?html
+### Time lapse snapshots
+### Motion Detection

 Light weight camera designed to run on small ARM linuxes.
 Plays videos in the browser, Captures images when senses motion, or at certain interval based on settings.
 There are some scripts (undocumented) which allows to turn